bpeterso2000/sliced/docs/source/index.rst

 Reporting bad grammar
 ^^^^^^^^^^^^^^^^^^^^^
-If a user enters an invalid slice string (field arg) `sliced` has the ability to show the user where the error occured.
+If a user enters an invalid slice string (field arg) `sliced` has the ability to show the user where the error occurred.

 .. code-block:: bash